BioJulia/NaturalSelection.jl/README.md

 ## Description

-NaturalSelection.jl provides methods for the presence, strength and effects of natural selection, in biological data.
+NaturalSelection.jl provides methods for detecting the presence, strength and effects of natural selection, in biological data.

 ## Installation